-- There are 14.1 million disabled people in the UK and this number is increasing (source).
+- There are over 61 million adults with disabilities in the US and over 14.1 million disabled people in the UK and this number is increasing.

-- The spending power of UK families with at least one disabled person is estimated at £274 billion / year (source).
+- The spending power of UK families with at least one disabled person is estimated at £274 billion / year.

-- 71% of disabled people abandon websites which presents access barriers (source).
+- 71% of disabled people abandon websites that present access barriers.

-- Almost everyone experiences temporary or situational impairments (e.g. noise, poor lighting, distractions); these people benefit from web accessibility (source).
+- Almost everyone experiences temporary or situational impairments (e.g. noise, poor lighting, distractions); these people benefit from web accessibility.

-- 97.4% of the top 1 million websites have clear accessibility issues (source).
+- 97.4% of the top 1 million websites have clear accessibility issues.

-- 93% of disabled users don’t report inaccessible websites to their owners (source).
+- 93% of disabled users don’t report inaccessible websites to their owners.

 Web accessibility means making your website as usable as possible to the greatest number of people.